Ryanair to pay portion of Peter Bellew’s legal costs, court rules

 Once these issues were raised by Mr Bellew the airline had no option other than to deal with them.

-Mr Bellew had the Judge said had lost “two significant and costly battles,” but he “had won the war.”
+Mr Bellew had, the judge said, lost “two significant and costly battles,” but he “had won the war”.

 The judge also ruled that it would be unjust to order Ryanair to pay Mr Bellew’s legal costs of making discovery of documents in relation to the issues on which he failed, or Mr Bellew’s costs of the additional days spent at trial.